YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_GxE.md

 - Current version is 1.1.0.
 For older version and version update information, plesase refer to OldVersions.

-##  Summary and comparison of main features for efficient G×E analysis methods.
+##  Summary and comparison of main features for efficient G×E analysis methods

 | Method   | Trait | Prospective/Retrospective  |Account for population admixture|Account for local ancestry|Account for family relatedness| Account for unbalanced phenotypic distribution  |
 |:----------------------:|:------------------------------:|:------------------------:|:----------------------------:|:---------------------:|:---------------------:|:---------------------:|